athos/sweet-array/README.md

 Knowing why and where to put type hints requires an extensive understanding of how the Clojure compiler works and how array functions are implemented.
-But roughly speaking, Clojure's array functions are not very good at handling multi-demensional arrays (This issue has been reported as [CLJ-1289](https://clojure.atlassian.net/browse/CLJ-1289)).
+But roughly speaking, Clojure's array functions are not very good at handling multi-dimensional arrays (This issue has been reported as [CLJ-1289](https://clojure.atlassian.net/browse/CLJ-1289)).

 Using `sweet-array`, you can write code that is almost as concise as how you would